Ben-Ortiz/cs419_group_project/README.md

 to see the conversation between alice and bob type "conversation" to logout type "logout"

-in the 1st client terminal type "python app.py"
+in the 2nd client terminal type "python app.py 'YOUR IPv4 address' 8888" to start the 2nd client
 type "create"
 enter a username (example: bob) enter a password (example: bob)